bryanbraun/middleman-navtree/README.md

     activate :navtree do |options|
       options.data_file = 'tree.yml' # The data file where our navtree is stored.
-      options.data_file_keep = false # The file with directory tree will not be overwritten. options.source_dir = 'source' # The `source` directory we want to represent in our nav tree. options.ignore_files = ['sitemap.xml', 'robots.txt'] # An array of files we want to ignore when building our tree. options.ignore_dir = ['assets'] # An array of directories we want to ignore when building our tree.
+      options.automatic_tree_updates = true # The tree.yml file will be updated automatically when source files are changed. options.source_dir = 'source' # The `source` directory we want to represent in our nav tree. options.ignore_files = ['sitemap.xml', 'robots.txt'] # An array of files we want to ignore when building our tree. options.ignore_dir = ['assets'] # An array of directories we want to ignore when building our tree.